What is vocabulary frequency?

 Want to learn all these words once and for all?

-kwiko is the only app that promises long-term retention.
-Start learning for free at kwiko.app.
+kwiko app guarantees long-term retention.
+Get the app and start learning for free at kwiko.app.